Kedap/vim-nightfly-guicolors/README.md

 - [moonfly](https://github.com/bluz71/vim-moonfly-colors) (note, this is a dark Vim & Neovim colorscheme that I also maintain)

-**THIS FORK ADDS THE ABILITY FOR THE LSP DIAGNOSTIC VIRTUAL TEXT TO HAVE COLORS, REALLY THAT'S ALL THAT CHANGES IN THIS FORK**
+**:warning: THIS FORK ADDS THE ABILITY FOR THE LSP DIAGNOSTIC VIRTUAL TEXT TO HAVE COLORS, REALLY THAT'S ALL THAT CHANGES IN THIS FORK WHAT IS RECOMMENDED IS TO USE THE ORIGINAL REPOSITORY, SINCE IT ALREADY CONTAINS THE AFOREMENTIONED FEATURE :warning:**

 :zap: Prerequisites
 -------------------